William Beaudine: Prolific B-movie career

 William Beaudine became a low-budget specialist, forsaking his artistic ambitions in favor of strictly commercial film fare, and recouping his financial losses through sheer volume of work.
 He made dozens of comedies, thrillers and melodramas with such popular personalities as Bela Lugosi, Ralph Byrd, Edmund Lowe, Jean Parker, and The East Side Kids.
 He became a fixture at the ambitious Monogram Pictures and directed fully half of the 48 comedy features starring The Bowery Boys.
 By this time Beaudine had a reputation for being a resourceful, no-nonsense director who could make feature films in a matter of days, sometimes as few as five.
 He occasionally directed special-interest productions, like the 1945 crusade-for-sex-education feature Mom and Dad, produced by Kroger Babb, and the 1950 religious drama Again Pioneers, produced by the Protestant Film Commission.
-Beaudine reflected on his B movie career, saying that "[t]hese films are going to be made regardless of who directs them.
+Beaudine reflected on his long history of low-budget pictures: "These films are going to be made regardless of who directs them.
 There's a market for them and the studios are going to continue to make them.
 I've been doing this long enough, I think I can make them as good or better than anyone else."

 Beaudine was often entrusted with series films, including the Torchy Blane, The East Side Kids, Jiggs and Maggie, The Shadow, Charlie Chan, and The Bowery Boys series.
 His efficiency was so well known that Walt Disney hired him to direct some of his television projects of the 1950s and had him direct a feature western, Ten Who Dared (1960).
 Beaudine became even busier in TV, directing Naked City, The Green Hornet, and dozens of Lassie episodes.

 His last two feature films, both released in 1966, were the horror-westerns Billy the Kid vs. Dracula (with John Carradine) and Jesse James Meets Frankenstein's Daughter.
+Both were made specifically as a ready-made double feature for the drive-ins.
 His next film was to have been a screen biography of Lupe Vélez, produced by and starring Estelita Rodriguez, but the project died with Rodriguez in 1966 and Beaudine never made another film.
 By the end of the decade William Beaudine was the industry's oldest working professional, having started in 1909.
 His final screen credit was posthumous: The Green Hornet was compiled from the TV series and released as a feature film in 1974.